 these same thoughts people this little world

-The quote below my name at the top of this website appears across two stained glass conservatory windows at the Winchester Mystery House in San Jose, California, a house I often wandered while I lived a few blocks away.
-The significance and context of these phrases – separate quotes from two different Shakespeare plays and the only written words inside the house – remain an enigma whose solution went to the grave with Sarah Pardee Winchester.
+The quote below my name at the top of this website appears across two stained glass windows at the Winchester Mystery House in San Jose, California, a house I often wandered while I lived a few blocks away.
+The significance and context of these phrases – which are quotes from two different Shakespeare plays and are also the only written words to be found inside the house – remain an enigma whose solution went to the grave with Sarah Pardee Winchester.

 Unlike Mrs. Winchester, I am very much alive, and my sojourn in San Jose only lasted two years.
 My name is Tamara (rhymes with camera, three syllables), and my surname, Siuda, has a silent i.
-I am also no billionaire hermitess plotting unending construction out of grief or a canny desire to keep my fortune from the unworthy.
-Instead, I live in a modest space in Portland, Oregon, with a giant cat named Zigzag and an even larger collection of books.
+I am no rich hermitess plotting unending construction out of grief or a canny desire to keep my fortune from the unworthy.
+Instead, I live in a modest space in Portland, Oregon, with a polydactyl cat named Seamus and far too many books.
 You could call me a hermitess – aren’t we all in the midst of a pandemic that doesn’t want to end?
 But my privation is less Mrs. Winchester and more in the mold of the Coptic martyrs I studied for the Ph.D. dissertation I completed in 2018.

 Few things miss my interest if they have a story attached.
 I’m lucky: the world is filled with stories, and I’m out to read them all and write a few in the process.